-Aligning a part on the rotary table can be tricky and this is just a simple rough and ready approach to aligning a part.
+Aligning a rotary table or more importantly aligning a part on the rotary table can be tricky and this is just a simple rough and ready approach to aligning a part.

 What I’m actually trying to achieve here is the alignment of a workpiece on the rotary table and the first task is to align the table centre with the spindle.

 The first thing I did was to put a 2MT fixed centre in the HV4 rotary table.

 A centre in the main spindle and a careful view from all angles to check that point meets point.

 I viewed this from all angles to check the alignment before I locked the XY travels.

 I then placed the workpiece on the rotary table and with the centre in the spindle I aligned the workpiece and clamped it to the rotary table.

 This is not a perfect alignment, but it does work rather well.